bram2w/baserow/docs/development/directory-structure.md

 * `api`: is a Django app that exposes Baserow via a REST API.
 Even though it is an optional app it is installed by default.
 It's highly recommended to use this package.
   It contains several directories each with their urls, views, serializers, and errors related to a specific part.
-For example, the groups and application both have their own directory.
+For example, the workspaces and application both have their own directory.
 There are also several modules that contain some generic classes, functions, and decorators that are reused throughout the code.
 The `urls.py` module is included by the root url config under the namespace `api`.